jeffreykegler/Marpa--R3/cpan/glue/glue.lua.md

     inspect = require "inspect"
     kollos = require "kollos"

+    -- so that inlined code can refer to the kollos package -- the same way as package code
+    _M = kollos

     -- This is a useful point to check the namespaces -- print('_G: ', inspect(_G, { depth = 1 }))
     -- print('kollos: ', inspect(kollos, { depth = 1 }))